How and When to Change the Amount of Child Support Payments in Texas

 Child Support Modification in Texas

 Parents can complete a child support modification in Texas in two ways.
 The first is to go directly to the court to request the desired modification to the existing court order.
-The quicker option typically is to request the support modification in Texas through the Child Support Division of the Texas Attorney General.
+The quicker option typically is to seek the support modification in Texas through the Child Support Division of the Texas Attorney General.
 The Child Support Division of Texas will evaluate modification requests via the Child Support Review Process (CSRP).

 A child support modification in Texas to happens under two circumstances.
 First, it has been three years since the last child support order in Texas.
 Also, the new requested amount is at least 20% or $100 different from the previous amount ordered.